William Perry French Morris: Religious career

 Beginning in July 1900, Morris pursued his studies at Ridley Hall, a theological college in Cambridge, England.
 He read theology and medieval history.
 His readings on the medieval period may have influenced him in choosing St Magnus, Earl of Orkney, as Churchie's patron saint.

 Around this time he became influenced by the concept of "Muscular Christianity", a philosophical movement that originated from English public schools during the Victorian era.
 It centres on patriotism, masculinity, discipline and athleticism.
 In his first address to students' parents as Churchie headmaster, Morris would state his belief in training "characters as well as minds", encouraging students to participate in sport in addition to their studies.
 In 1937, he told parents to encourage their sons to "endure hardiness".

 He prepared for his Orders from July 1900 to August 1901, and gained First Class Honours in the Preliminary Theological examination.
 Despite advice from his father to slow down his rapidly-developing religious career, Morris became a deacon of the Church of England on 22 December 1901.
 According to the writer Ronald Wood, Morris was ordained in St Paul's Cathedral by Bishop of London Mandell Creighton, though Creighton had died earlier that year.

+Morris worked at St. Mary's Church in Whitechapel.

 A young idealist, Morris moved to London to work as Assistant-Curate at the Church of St Mary in Whitechapel, a historically impoverished area.
 This was based on his desire to "do social work on a religious basis, instead of doing religious work on a social basis".
-He wrote of his time in Whitechapel:

-"...there I made so many friends amongst the most delightful, courageous people that it would be a shame to regret my decision, I made friends and I met a new kind of life."
+He wrote of his time in Whitechapel, "there I made so many friends amongst the most delightful, courageous people that it would be a shame to regret my decision, I made friends and I met a new kind of life."

-By 1903 he was homesick and tiring of Whitechapel.
+By 1903, he was homesick and tiring of Whitechapel.
 His sisters Mary and Edith visited him in early 1903, and Morris made the decision to return to Australia.
 Morris was ordained as a priest in St Paul's Cathedral on 7 June 1903 by Bishop of London Arthur Winnington-Ingram.
 He returned to Melbourne soon after.
 On 13 September 1903 he was licensed as Assistant Curate at St James Old Cathedral.
 In March 1905 he was appointed vicar of the parish of St. Barnabas, South Melbourne.
 Around 1923, Morris began an association with the Bush Brotherhood.